Georgia Tech Orchestras

 Instrument Rentals:

-- The school of music has several string basses for rent.
+The school of music has several string basses for rent.
 Contact Dr. Ting to request a rental.
-For information about renting any other string instruments, please contact Ronald Sachs Violins.

 Lockers and Practice Room Access